PLSysSec/vera/README.md

 Look at: firefox-js-tests.txt

+Compare to: 6.2's **Do the verified routines work correctly?**

 Firefox has 3 main test suites for Javascript and the JIT: `jstests`, `jsapi-tests`, and `jit-test`.
 The script runs all three and logs their results.

 ### (5) How do the verified routines perform in Firefox?

+Run: jetstream2.py

+Look at: `jetstream2.pdf`

+Compare to: 6.2's **How do the verified routines perform?**

+Expected time: ~30 minutes

+This script executes the JetStream2 benchmark suite for both versions of firefox and produces a graph comparing the results. **TODO about latency test**